Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Introduction

 We close with an updated landscape for causal analysis research and practice.
-Fully characterizing LLMs inherent capacity for causal reasoning and understanding its underlying mechanisms, requires significant research efforts---and until this is accomplished, it is not prudent to trust LLMs alone in critical decision-making tasks and other causal applications.
+Fully characterizing LLMs inherent capacity to build causal arguments and understanding its underlying mechanisms, requires significant research efforts---and until this is accomplished, it is not prudent to trust LLMs alone in critical decision-making tasks and other causal applications.
 However, current capabilities are sufficiently advanced to be useful in conjunction with existing methods for formal causal reasoning, discovery, and effect inference.
 We discuss these opportunities, including the possibility that LLMs may provide opportunities for building tighter automated integration between logical and covariance-based approaches to causality.

 \textbf{Outline of the paper.} Section 2 reviews background in causality and LLMs.
-Section 3 provides our key results on causal discovery benchmarks and the associated implications for causal discovery and causal effect inference research.
-Section 4 discusses actual causality and the performance of LLMs in counterfactual reasoning, determining necessary and sufficient causes, and causal judgment tasks.
-Finally, Section 5 discusses how these LLM capabilities provide a way to augment existing causal analyses with domain knowledge and language-based reasoning, while also making it possible to combine different kinds of causal methods in a single analysis.
+Section 3 provides our key results of causal DAG generation on causal discovery benchmarks and the associated implications for causality effect inference research.
+Section 4 discusses token causality and the performance of LLMs in generating counterfactual arguments, determining necessary and sufficient causes, and causal judgment tasks.
+Finally, Section 5 discusses how these LLM capabilities provide a way to augment existing causal analyses with domain knowledge and natural language-based reasoning, while also making it possible to combine different kinds of causal methods in a single analysis.